-- 20.2 The Council has the discretion to extend the application of the above scale in exceptional circumstances. - 20.3 The Payroll Team will notify the employee at the earliest opportunity of any reduction in sick pay entitlement. - 20.4 Sickness absence during the twelve months immediately preceding the first day of current absence will be included in the calculation for sick pay entitlement.

-20.5 Further details of entitlement to sick pay is available from the Payroll Team.
+- 20.2 The Council has the discretion to extend the application of the above scale in exceptional circumstances. - 20.3 The Payroll Team will notify the employee at the earliest opportunity of any reduction in sick pay entitlement. - 20.4 Sickness absence during the twelve months immediately preceding the first day of current absence will be included in the calculation for sick pay entitlement. - 20.5 This does not affect any entitlement the employee may have to receive Statutory Sick Pay (SSP) for the same periods of sickness absence, although any sick pay the employee receives from the Council shall be inclusive of any SSP due.